javatask/javatask-articles/clqxy0tty000009jq8idyhfm5.md

 ## Introduction

 This article is the first in the series about running a generative AI model locally on consumer-grade hardware to give you a safe place to experiment and understand your use cases.
-I will try to answer the question of how to safely start experimenting with your real data.
+I will try to answer the question of how to start experimenting with your real data safely.

 Gartner states[, "In theory, at least, this (Generative AI) will increase worker productivity"](https://www.gartner.com/en/topics/generative-ai).
 Another Gartner recommendation is to "Start Inside ... with ...
 Off-the-shelf products".
 But it's a theory.

 In this series, I'll offer practical steps for implementing Gartner's recommendations for regulated (internally and externally) environments.
-The series promotes the usage of open-source large language models (LLMs) that are the heart of Generative AI (GenAI).
+The series promotes the usage of open-source large language models (LLMs) that are the heart of Generative AI (GenAI) systems.

 > **Note**. *If you don't have any restriction to process your real world data on major Public Cloud providers, like* [*AWS Bedrock*](https://aws.amazon.com/bedrock/)*,* [*Azure AI*](https://azure.microsoft.com/en-us/solutions/ai) *or* [*Google Vertex AI*](https://cloud.google.com/vertex-ai)*.
 Go for the Public Cloud GenAI offerings!!!*

 ## Key Definitions

-**Generative AI:** This is a subfield of artificial intelligence that uses models and algorithms to generate content.
+**Generative AI:** This subfield of artificial intelligence uses models and algorithms to generate content.
 It can create anything from written text to images or music, by learning patterns from existing data and producing new content that mimics it.

 **Large Language Models (LLMs):** These are AI models trained on a vast amount of text data.
 They can generate human-like text by predicting the probability of a word given the previous words used in the text.
 Examples include OpenAI's [GPT-3](https://openai.com/blog/gpt-3-apps) and Google's [Gemini](https://deepmind.google/technologies/gemini/).